-A myriad of studies related to FDI determinants, including studies on how such determinants may differ in developing versus developed countries (e.g., Zangina, & Hassan, (2022); Peres, Ameer, & Helian (2019) have produced, collectively, mixed results.
-Moreover, only relatively few studies have specifically investigated inward FDI determinants in Nigeria.
+A myriad of studies related to FDI determinants, including studies on how such determinants may differ in developing versus developed countries (e.g., Zangina, & Hassan,

+(2022); Peres, Ameer, & Helian (2019) have produced, collectively, mixed results.
+Moreover, myriad of studies have investigated inward FDI determinants in Nigeria however there are hardly any studies done that have employed wide variables of interest with long sample periods, which is what this study has done.
+A good number of studies have used basic OLS technique and only a few studies have actually investigated the integration and co-integration properties of the series.
+The latest ARDL co-integration technique has not yet been used in application to the investigation of inward FDI in the context of Nigeria, which is the objective and contribution of this study.
 Existing theories seem to focus on the firms' motivations for engaging in FDI rather than relying on exporting, portfolio investments or management contracts to fulfil the firms' expansion ambitions.
 Theoretical issues and controversies aside, despite a myriad of studies related to inward FDI determinants, studies on how such determinants may differ in developing versus developed countries (Olatunji, 2011; Okafor, 2015; Omodero, 2020; World Bank, 2022) have produced mixed results from which it is difficult to discern a conventional wisdom.
 Moreover, only relatively few studies have specifically investigated inward FDI determinants in Nigeria.
 Some of the discrepancies emerging from these studies also raise a number of methodological issues that need to be highlighted and addressed in the analysis of this phenomenon.

-Aiming to address this gap and issues with respect to Nigeria, this PhD study aims to identify the key determinants of Nigeria's inward FDI.
+Aiming to address this gap and issues with respect to Nigeria, this study aims to identify the key determinants of Nigeria's inward FDI.
 For this purpose, a comprehensive model will be developed by selecting theory-based variables that previous literature has identified as those that could be expected to exert a significant influence on inward FDI.
 The specific idiosyncrasies of Nigeria will also be taken into account for this purpose alongside variables that have already proved in past empirical studies to have explanatory power (i.e., variables that recorded a statistically significant effect) in the determination of inward FDI.
 Overall, it is envisaged that knowledge, and hence a proper understanding of the main determinants of inward FDI in Nigeria will provide a significant contribution to both theory and knowledge in the field.
 Additionally, there will be valuable policy implications that are expected to offer a useful blueprint for policy choices to facilitate the institutional implementation of appropriate measures to attract the inflow of the desired quantum of FDI into the country.